Office: 414 Kent Hall

 Lean, Eugenia Associate Professor

-Eugenia Lean, associate professor of history, received her BA from Stanford University (1990), and her MA (1996) and PhD (2001) from UCLA.
+Eugenia Lean received her BA from Stanford University (1990), and her MA (1996) and PhD (2001) from UCLA.
 She is interested in a broad range of topics in late imperial and modern Chinese history with a particular focus on the history of science and industry, mass media, consumer culture, emotions and gender, as well as law and urban society.
 She is also interested in issues of historiography and critical theory in the study of East Asia.
-She is the author of Politics of Passion: the Trial of Shi Jianqiao and the Rise of Public Sympathy in Nineteen Thirties China (UC Press, 2007), which was awarded the 2007 John K. Fairbank prize for the best book in modern East Asian history, awarded by the American Historical Association.
-Her current project is a cultural history of industrialization in late-nineteenth and early twentieth-century China that focuses on polymath Chen Diexian, a professional writer/editor, science enthusiast, and pharmaceutical industrialist, to explore the intersection among the popularization of science, commerce, and ways of authenticating knowledge and things in an era of mass communication.
+She is the author of Public Passions: the Trial of Shi Jianqiao and the Rise of Popular Sympathy in Republican China (UC Press, 2007), which was awarded the 2007 John K. Fairbank prize for the best book in modern East Asian history, given by the American Historical Association.
+Professor Lean is currently researching a project titled “Manufacturing Modernity: Chen Diexian, a Chinese Man-of-Letters in an Age of Industrial Capitalism,” which examines the practices and writings of polymath Chen Diexian, a professional writer/editor, science enthusiast, and pharmaceutical industrialist.
+The project aims to explore the intersection among vernacular science, global commerce, and ways of authenticating knowledge and things in an era of mass communication.
+A third book project focuses on China’s involvement in shaping twentieth-century global regimes of intellectual property rights from trademark infringement to patenting science.
+It investigates the local vibrant cultures of copying and authenticating in China, as well as enquires into how China emerged as the “quintessential copycat” in the modern world.
+She was featured in “Top Young Historians,” History News Network (Fall 2008).

 Office: 404 Kent Hall